greg-raven/Uncommon-Sense/_posts/2012-01-12-act-in-haste-repent-in-leisure.md

 tag: 'Brian Doherty'
 ---

-It’s never more important to move slowly and carefully before granting the state new powers than in the wake of tragedies.
+It's never more important to move slowly and carefully before granting the state new powers than in the wake of tragedies.